Ensure efficient compute resources on Amazon SageMaker

-The bash script to use for this purpose can be found on AWS Samples repository for lifecycle configuration samples.
+The bash script to use for this purpose can be found in the AWS Samples repository for lifecycle configuration samples.
 This script is basically running a cron job at a specific period of idle time, as defined with parameter

-- The notebook instance execution role permissions to SageMaker:StopNotebookInstance to stop the notebook and SageMaker:DescribeNotebookInstance to describe the notebook
+- The notebook instance execution role needs permissions to

 autostop.py) inline in the bash script.
 The script is available on the GitHub repo.
-Enter it in your bash script as follows, and use this for lifecycle configuration instead:
+Enter it in your bash script as follows, and use this for your lifecycle configuration instead:

 Alternatively, you can store the script on Amazon S3 and connect to the script through a VPC endpoint.
 For more information, see New – VPC Endpoint for Amazon S3.

-To automatically shut down idle kernels in Amazon SageMaker Studio, you can install and use our extension.
-This extension automatically shuts down kernels and apps in Amazon SageMaker Studio when they are idle for a stipulated period of time.
-You can visually configure an idle time threshold (in minutes) by setting the
+To automatically shut down idle kernels in Studio, you can install and use a JupyterLab extension available on GitHub as a Studio lifecycle configuration.
+This extension automatically shuts down kernels and apps in Studio when they’re idle for a stipulated period of time.
+You can configure an idle time threshold (in minutes) by setting the

-Starting notebooks with a Lambda function
+2. Start notebooks with a Lambda function

 To start your notebooks with a Lambda function, complete the following steps: